We are all familiar with the Google Drive storage. There are many ways to stop uploading for PC and smartphones.

 And this will definitely stop the Google Drive upload issue for you.

-Note – You don’t have to worry about your data because once you reopen the app, the app will start collecting all the data from Google Drive cloud servers.
+Note — You do not need to worry about your data because once you reopen the app, it will start collecting all the data from Google Drive cloud servers.
 You will not lose any data.

 How to stop Google Drive upload on Windows PC

-The easiest way to tackle this issue on a Windows PC is by pausing the Google Drive app.
-The good thing is that it is very easy to perform and works most of the time.
+The easiest way to handle this issue on a Windows PC is to pause the Google Drive app.
+This is very easy to do and works most of the time.

-To pause the Google Drive app on Windows PC, follow these simple steps-
+To pause the Google Drive app on a Windows PC, follow these simple steps.

-- A window will appear where you have to click on the three-dot menu, positioned at the top right corner of your screen.
+- A window will appear.
+To open it, click on the three-dot menu positioned at the top right corner of your screen.

-Doing this will pause uploading files to Google Drive immediately, and whenever you want to resume uploading, you can follow the same process, but you will see the “Resume” option instead of the “Pause” option.
+Doing this will pause uploading files to Google Drive immediately.
+Whenever you want to resume uploading, you can follow the same process, but you will see the “Resume” option instead of the Pause option.

-The guide mentioned above will fix the issue for you, but if by any chance the problem still persists, then you can follow this method.
-This method will forcefully close the Google Drive app from your PC for the time until you reopen it manually.
+If the problem continues, then you can follow this method to stop the Google Drive upload.
+This method will forcefully close the Google Drive app from your PC for a time until you reopen it manually.

-- Click on Google Drive’s “White cloud with an arrow” icon.
+- Click on Google Drive’s “White cloud with an arrow” icon in the taskbar.

-That’s it.
-This will close the Google Drive app from your PC, and the uploading process will get temporarily terminated.
+This will close the Google Drive app on your PC, temporarily terminating the uploading process.

 The next technique to stop Google Drive from uploading media files from your PC requires you to Sign out from the Backup & Sync app, aka Google Drive for PC.